 The growing complexity of medical treatments and technologies drives continuing medical education industry growth, as healthcare professionals need to stay updated on innovations such as gene therapy, immunotherapies, robotic surgeries, and AI-based diagnostics.
 CME is essential for ensuring proficiency in applying new treatments, tools, and technologies in patient care.

-For examples:
+For example:

 These advances in treatment and technology drive the need for continuous education, propelling growth in the market as healthcare professionals seek specialized training to stay proficient in their fields.

 The high cost associated with continuing medical education is a significant restraint, limiting access for healthcare professionals and institutions.
-Expensive CME courses, conferences, and certification programs may deter participation, particularly for those in less funded or underserved settings.
+Expensive CME courses, conferences, and certification programs may deter participation, particularly for those in less-funded or underserved settings.

-Thus, the high costs of CME programs limit participation, particularly for those in less funded or underserved settings, reducing access to essential educational opportunities.
+Thus, the high costs of CME programs limit participation, particularly for those in less-funded or underserved settings, reducing access to essential educational opportunities.

 Emerging AI-driven platforms are transforming continuing medical education (CME) by offering personalized learning paths tailored to each healthcare professional's unique background, interests, and past performance.
 These platforms utilize artificial intelligence (AI) and data analytics to analyze a user’s profile and learning history, enabling them to recommend CME courses that best fit their individual needs and professional goals.

-For instances:
+For instance:

 Such personalized CME paths improve engagement, relevance, and learning outcomes, creating opportunities for the growth of the continuing medical education industry by tailoring education to individual needs.